Jobs, Trades, and Skills Training

-- The Office of Workforce Opportunity On-the-Job Training program uses federal funds to reimburse employers for 50 to 75 percent of a new employee’s wages while that employee goes through training.
+- The Office of Workforce Opportunity On-the-Job Training Program uses federal funds to reimburse employers for up to 50 percent of a new employee’s wages while that employee goes through training.

 - The reimbursement period can last as long as six months.